crankin/me2020/work/aiga.md

 title: '01 AIGA : THE PROFESSIONAL ORGANIZATION FOR GRAPHIC DESIGN'
 types: 'BRANDING : SIGNAGE : PUBLICATION : EXHIBIT : WEB : APPAREL : POSTERS : EVENT MATERIALS'
 wnav: yes
+slug: aiga
+bqwork: '<p>&ldquo;For the past two decades, as executive director of AIGA, my position has involved working with designers nationwide in helping them achieve their ambitions for the profession of design.
+This has involved working with at least 40,000 designers and students.
+Yet, there always a few who clearly stand out for the nature of their influence and the inspiration they can instill through life experiences and enthusiasm.</p><p>&nbsp;&nbsp;&nbsp;&nbsp; Marc English fits this description.
+As a designer, a leader within AIGA, a teacher and a motivational speaker, Marc has moved many.
+He has been critical to the quality of the design community as a professional network in as disparate locations as Boston and Austin.
+And he is both widely known and loved within the design community.&rdquo;</p><footer><p>Ric Grefé, executive director : AIGA</p></footer>'
 images:
  - img: aiga/01-AIGA-Iowa-poster.jpg
    alt: AIGA Iowa poster